Logging into Salesforce's Marketing Cloud API (w/ Python or Postman)

 That’s not a good thing.

-1. Only run this code on a computer you trust.
+- Only run this code on a computer you trust.

-2. Only run this code over a network connection you trust.
+- Only run this code over a network connection you trust.

-3. If you save this Python script in a file, type “CONTAINS PASSWORD” at the beginning of the filename so you’ll remember it’s a file in which you have to clear out your “Client Id,” “Client Secret,” and “Authentication Base URI” before you close it.
+- If you save this Python script in a file, type “CONTAINS PASSWORD” at the beginning of the filename so you’ll remember it’s a file in which you have to clear out your “Client Id,” “Client Secret,” and “Authentication Base URI” before you close it.

-4. If you’re working in an IDE that treats subsequent “run” button clicks like one big session (and caches the values of variables from “run” to “run”), leverage that to help you remember to clear out your “Client Id,” “Client Secret,” and “Authentication Base URI” from your file.
+- If you’re working in an IDE that treats subsequent “run” button clicks like one big session (and caches the values of variables from “run” to “run”), leverage that to help you remember to clear out your “Client Id,” “Client Secret,” and “Authentication Base URI” from your file.

-Run a few lines of code, with the rest commented out, to fetch an “access token” and save it into a variable called “token.”
+Run a few lines of code, with the rest commented out, to fetch an “access token” and save it into a variable called “token

-Then comment out the “fetching” code, backspace over your secret info, and type the word “SECRET_INFO_GOES_HERE,” and save your script.
+Then comment out the “fetching” code, backspace over your secret info, and type the word “SECRET_INFO_GOES_HERE

-5. You’re going to have to get expert advice if you need to store this script and run it in any sort of automated fashion.
+Ta da!
+Now you can stop worrying about whether you left secrets in plain text in the contents of your script. - You’re going to have to get expert advice if you need to store this script and run it in any sort of automated fashion.
 Typing secrets into the body of the script itself and leaving it there is simply not an option.

 1: Admin -> Installed Packages